nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_do_a_postmortem">

 * Discuss with the team how the iteration went (i.e., what worked well, what didn't), and your **plans to improve the process** (not the product) in the next iteration.
-* Keep notes about the discussion in your project notes document so that the tutor can check them.
+* Keep notes about the discussion in your shared _project notes document_ so that the tutor can check them later.
 </div>
 {#====================================================================================================================#}
 <span id="heading_start_on_the_penultimate_version">{{ icon_individual }} Start the next iteration</span>